defgsus/QShadertoy/README.md

 ### Compatibility

 On Sunday, 9th Oct.
-2016, there were 3771 in the public-API ;-)
+2016, there were 3771 programs in the public-API ;-)

-Of these, 8 shaders either segfault somewhere in QOpenGLShaderProgram::link(), or the first occurence of glClear() blocks forever.
+Of these, 8 shaders either segfault somewhere in QOpenGLShaderProgram::link(), or the first occurence of glClear() blocks forever. ??

 334 shaders do not compile.
-This is probably a bit more than on my regular Ubuntu14/QuadroK1000M/Firefox setup.
+This is probably more than on my regular Ubuntu14/QuadroK1000M/Firefox setup.

 ### List of supported things